-- Mapping: anytime you are looking at the map, when you click on one of the blocks you will see a synopsis of the record - Publishers: - Examine the publisher summary, search in the top table for aggregated recordsets, like an institution's IPT, select on, in the subsequent table, sort the recordsets - Go to one of the recordsets.
-Note the UUID related to that record set in the URL. - On this page, you will observe whatever information the provider put into the metadata (EML file) for the recordset - Note the three different areas: - o title, last published, record/media counts - EML recordset description with contacts - o Three tabs - Data corrected for the index layer to improve aggregated search. - For a description of what the flags mean - Data use monthly usage statistics, by searched, downloaded, seen, viewed (record and media) - Search indicates in how many instances a record from this recordset matched a search query.
+- Examine the publisher summary, search in the top table for aggregated recordsets, like an institution's IPT, select on, in the subsequent table, sort the recordsets - Go to one of the recordsets.
+Note the UUID related to that record set in the URL. - On this page, you will observe whatever information the provider put into the metadata (EML file) for the recordset - Note the three different areas: - title, last published, record/media counts - EML recordset description with contacts - Three tabs - Data corrected for the index layer to improve aggregated search. - For a description of what the flags mean - Data use monthly usage statistics, by searched, downloaded, seen, viewed (record and media) - Search indicates in how many instances a record from this recordset matched a search query.
 Download indicates in how many instances a record from this recordset was downloaded.
 Seen indicates in how many instances a record from this recordset appeared (visually) in the search results in a browser window.
-Records Viewed and Media Viewed indicate how many specimen and media records were opened and viewed in full detail. - Raw the metadata of what was sent to us - Go to 'Search Recordset' to look at the specimen data - Note the 'Columns' button on the right, go here to customize which columns you would like to use to view the query result - Note the different tabs above the result set: - List the default view - o Labels a representational 'label' view - Images if available (media) - Recordsets a synopsis of the recordset(s) within which these query results reside - Use the 'View' link to go to the details of one record.
-Similar tabs are here as well to see Data, the Flags and the Raw. - Back on the 'Search Records' page, note the four tabs in this block: - Filters default tab, guides the search options
+Records Viewed and Media Viewed indicate how many specimen and media records were opened and viewed in full detail.

-- Mapping allows searching by map boundaries, and shapes, use the density blocks in the map to examine records (uses data ONLY with geopoint info) - o Sorting determines the sorting of the query results - Download download a query result, enter your email address and you will receive a notice of where to pick it up once the zip file has been prepared.
+- Raw the metadata of what was sent to us - Go to 'Search Recordset' to look at the specimen data - Note the 'Columns' button on the right, go here to customize which columns you would like to use to view the query result - Note the different tabs above the result set: - List the default view - Labels a representational 'label' view - Images if available (media) - Recordsets a synopsis of the recordset(s) within which these query results reside - Use the 'View' link to go to the details of one record.
+Similar tabs are here as well to see Data, the Flags and the Raw. - 0 - Back on the 'Search Records' page, note the four tabs in this block: - Filters default tab, guides the search options - Mapping allows searching by map boundaries, and shapes, use the density blocks in the map to examine records (uses data ONLY with geopoint info) - Sorting determines the sorting of the query results - Download download a query result, enter your email address and you will receive a notice of where to pick it up once the zip file has been prepared.
 You will get a complete Darwin Core archive.
 If you try to download the whole portal, be prepared for SIGNIFICANT wait time.